NevugCodes/BIPGroup6/README.md

 - Katsiaryna Lagutkowa
 - Gladys Toukam

-Permission is hereby granted to HTW Berlin and the Technisches Museum Berlin to use, copy, modify, and distribute this software and its documentation for academic, research, and institutional purposes, free of charge.
+Permission is hereby granted to HTW Berlin, Akademia Leona Koźmińskiego, ESSCA, ISM and the Technisches Museum Berlin to use, copy, modify, and distribute this software and its documentation for academic, research, and institutional purposes, free of charge.